 Seller Declaration in Purchase and Sale Agreement

 Sources of property flooding may not be readily apparent, especially during the Dry Season.
 Also, annual variations in the climate due to the El Niño and La Niña Ocean Currents may produce a potential for flooding in some years and not others.
-Rapid regeneration of undergrowth may “mask” an area that has previously been a source of flooding.
+Rapid regeneration of undergrowth may “mask” an area that has previously been a source of flooding, such as creek or river flood plain areas.
 When there is any possibility that flooding may be an issue, it would be wise to have a clause included in the Purchase and Sale Agreement for a property, where the Seller declares that the property does not have a history of flooding.
+Land slippage, particularly on steep slope properties, is also a major factor associated with potential flooding issues to be considered.

 Municipal Inquiry